What time is it in…?

 You can set up your own personal world clock by storing those locations you regularly call and then you can see at a glance what the time is there.
 There are also time zone converter apps to download for your phone or iPad.
 All very useful!

-Getting your time zone arithmetic correct means making international telephone calls is much easier for everyone.
+Getting your time zone maths correct means making international telephone calls is much easier for everyone.